Skatteetaten/dbh/README.md

 # Database Hotel API

+## About the Database Hotel API

+The Database Hotel API (dbh from now on) is a simple API that can be used for creating an managing schemas on one or more Oracle database servers.
+The API is designed for both creating schemas and providing connection information (like usernames and passwords) at a later point in time.
+The consequence of this is that the API will store user names and unhashed passwords since it will need to provide both a upon request.
+It is therefore critical that you are able to restrict access to the database schema where the connection information is stored, or only use this application in environments where where keeping passwords secret is non-critical (like in a development environment).

 ## Setting up a development environment

-The Database Hotel API (dbh from now on) can easilly be run locally either from your ide (IntellJ will be assumed) or from gradle.
+Dbh can easily be run locally either from your ide (IntellJ will be assumed) or from gradle.
 Before you can run or build the application, however, there are a couple of prerequisites that must be handled.